Questions on enrolling?

 1. Finish high school online

 In today’s world, online high school is a popular option to earn a high school diploma.
 While each online school tends to be different, one thing many have in common is that you can earn your credits anywhere you go.
 Whether you choose to work on your lessons in a public place like the library or the comfort of your own home, you can have the freedom to work in an environment that works best for you.
+Many online schools are self-paced as well, meaning you can complete coursework on your own time and don’t have to sacrifice work hours or time with your family.

 2. Get your GED or high school equivalency